aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 according to the local radius, and is calculated in only one direction (U or V) along the curve.
-Using this tool, the two points of highest curvature were located between the basal and lateral edges on either side of each biface where the local radius measure was largest.
-The alignment and orientation of each biface was dictated by the *auto3dgm* output (see Figure 7a in the manuscript), and the landmarking protocol follows the mesh orientation in that figure, where LM2 was always placed on the right side of the basal edge, and LM3 on the left.
+Using this tool, the two points of highest curvature were located between the basal and lateral edges on either side of the bifaces where the local radius measure was largest.
+Alignment and orientation was dictated by the *auto3dgm* output (see Figure 7a in the manuscript), and the landmarking protocol follows the mesh orientation in that figure, where LM2 was always placed on the right side of the basal edge, and LM3 on the left.